MilcahHalili/Simon/README.md

 ### *Bugs*

-On mobile phones, the game does not conform to the size of the screen.
+1. On mobile phones, the timing of sound and animation sequence is off.
+2. The game isn't centered vertically.

 ### *Build On!*